raspberrypilearning/from-me-to-you/en/step_5.md

 Click on the Paint editor and start typing.

-Select the font you want by clicking the drop-down:
+Select the font you want by clicking on the drop-down menu:
 ![Show Font](images/from-me-text-font.png){:width="300px"}

 Click on the **Arrow** tool and select your text.
 Drag the corner handles to resize your text: